PKRoma/miranda/miranda/docs/readme.txt

 -----------------------

-Miranda IM supports all released versions of Windows from Windows 95 to Windows XP.
+Miranda IM supports all released versions of Windows from Windows 95 to Windows Vista.
 Beta versions are not supported.

 a) Windows 95

  - If you have trouble running Miranda IM on a Windows 95, make sure that you have Winsock and DUN upgrades installed.
  - Menu icons are not supported in Windows 95.
- - Window transparency is only supported on Windows 2000 and Windows XP.
+ - Window transparency is only supported on Windows 2000 and later.

 b) Plugins
  - Third party plugins may have different requirements than